scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 An overview of the specialization process is as follows.
-We intercept the first call to a specializable method, grab the AST of the Python code at call site, and immediately transform it to a domain-specific AST, or DAST.
-That is, we immediately move the computation into a domain where problem-specific optimiations and knowledge can be applied, by applying transformations to the DAST.
+We intercept the first call to a specializable method, grab the AST of the Python code of the specializable method, and immediately transform it to a domain-specific AST, or DAST.
+That is, we immediately move the computation into a domain where problem-specific optimizations and knowledge can be applied, by applying transformations to the DAST.
 Returning once again to the stencil, the DAST might have nodes such as "iterate over neighbors" or "iterate over all stencil points".
 These abstract node types, which